dataluscorp/browser/toolkit/components/telemetry/docs/internals/tests.rst

 The most modern of the test harnesses, telemetry-integration-tests uses marionette to puppet the entire browser allowing us to write integration tests that include ping servers and multiple browser runs.
-You should use this if you’re testing Big Picture things like “Does Firefox resend its “deletion-request” ping if the network is down when Telemetry is first disabled?”.
+You should use this if you’re testing Big Picture things like “Does Datalus resend its “deletion-request” ping if the network is down when Telemetry is first disabled?”.

 At time of writing there are two “editions” of integration tests.
 Prefer writing new tests in telemetry-tests-client